 As senior curator at BAMPFA from 1999 through 2007, Constance Lewallen organized many major exhibitions that toured nationally and internationally, including The Dream of the Audience: Theresa Hak Kyung Cha (1951–1982); Everything Matters: Paul Kos, a Retrospective; Ant Farm, 1968–1978 (with Steve Seid).
 As adjunct curator at BAMPFA she has curated A Rose Has No Teeth: Bruce Nauman in the 1960s and State of Mind: New California Art circa 1970 (with Karen Moss), BAMPFA’s contribution (with the Orange County Museum of Art) to the Getty’s Pacific Standard Time project.
 She is currently working on an exhibition of Conceptual art from the BAMPFA Collection, Mind over Matter, to be presented in 2016.

-Sandra S. Phillips is a guest curator at BAMPFA and curator emerita of photography at the San Francisco Museum of Modern Art.
+Sandra S. Phillips is senior adjunct curator of photography at BAMPFA and curator emerita of photography at the San Francisco Museum of Modern Art.
 She joined SFMOMA’s curatorial staff in 1987, and assumed the positions of senior curator in 1999 and curator emerita in 2017.
 She has organized numerous critically acclaimed exhibitions of modern and contemporary photography including Exposed: Voyeurism, Surveillance and the Camera Since 1870, Diane Arbus Revelations, Helen Levitt, Dorothea Lange: American Photographs, Daido Moriyama: Stray Dog, Crossing the Frontier: Photographs of the Developing West, and Police Pictures: The Photograph as Evidence.
 Phillips was previously curator at the Vassar College Art Museum, and has taught at various institutions including the State University of New York, New Paltz; Parsons School of Design; San Francisco State University; and the San Francisco Art Institute.
 She was a Resident at the American Academy in Rome and received a grant from The Japan Foundation in 2000.

 Philippe Pirotte is director of the Staatliche Hochschule für Bildende Künste Städelschule and of Portikus in Frankfurt am Main, Germany, and curator of the 2016 edition of La Biennale de Montréal.
 As adjunct curator for BAMPFA, Pirotte organized the 2013 retrospective Yang Fudong: Estranged Paradise, Works 1993–2013 and the forthcoming Regarding the Pain of Others.
 In 1999 he cofounded the art center objectif exhibitions in Antwerp.
 From 2005 to 2011, he was director of Kunsthalle Bern.
 Since 2004, Pirotte has held the position of senior advisor of the Rijksakademie for Visual Arts in Amsterdam.
 He has organized solo exhibitions by artists such as Anne-Mie Van Kerckhoven, Owen Land, Oscar Tuazon, Jutta Koether, Allan Kaprow, and Corey McCorkle, and group shows, including the trilogy The Idea of Africa (re-invented) and Voids—A Retrospective of Empty Exhibitions.